bioboot/bggn213_f17/lectures.md

 ## 18: Genome annotation and the interpretation of gene lists
 **Topics**: Gene finding and functional annotation, Functional databases KEGG, InterPro, GO ontologies and functional enrichment

 **Goals**: Perform a GO analysis to identify the pathways relevant to a set of genes (e.g. identified by transcriptomic study or a proteomic experiment).
+Use both Bioconductor packages and online tools to interpret gene lists and annotate potential gene functions.

 **Material**:
 - Pre class screen cast,